hj6hki123/MaestroMiner/README.md

 - **Offset adjustment** — fine-tune timing on the fly with keyboard shortcuts

 ## Quick Start
-1. Extract the Package: Unzip the downloaded archive.
+1. Download & Extract: Get the latest release from  [Releases](https://github.com/hj6hki123/ssm-gui/releases) and extract the .zip or .7z file to your computer.
 2. Double-click `ssm-gui.exe`, or run it from a terminal:
    ```
    ssm-gui.exe